ranikrw/xAI-2023/README.md

+# Explainable Artificial Intelligence (xAI) for Interpreting Machine Learning Methods and Their Individual Predictions

 This repository contains all code for running analyses and producing results presented in the following paper:

 Wahlstrøm, R. R. (2023).
 Explainable Artificial Intelligence (xAI) for Interpreting Machine Learning Methods and Their Individual Predictions.
 Working Paper, Norwegian University of Science and Technology. https://doi.org/10.2139/ssrn.4321303